Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 1. (`ncn-m001#`) Assign a new CFS configuration to the worker nodes.

-   The content of the new CFS configuration is described in HPE Cray EX System Software Getting Started Guide S-8000, section "HPE Cray EX Software Upgrade Workflow" subsection "Cray System Management (CSM)".
+   The content of the new CFS configuration is described in *HPE Cray EX System Software Getting Started Guide S-8000*, section
+   "HPE Cray EX Software Upgrade Workflow" subsection "Cray System Management (CSM)".

 1. (`ncn-m001#`) Unset the `NEXUS_PASSWORD` variable, if it was set in the earlier step.